This is a guide covering the best cameras for archaeology.

 6. Nikon D850

-For those Nikon users who are willing to spend more than $2,000 on their camera, then the Nikon D850 should be on top of your list.
+For those Nikon users who are willing to spend more on their camera, then the Nikon D850 should be on top of your list.

 This comes with a 45.7 MP resolution, which can provide you with a dynamic range and clear photos for your work.